GoogleCloudPlatform/gcsfuse/docs/semantics.md

 **Writes**

-For modifications to existing objects, Cloud Storage FUSE downloads the entire backing object's contents from Cloud Storage.
-The contents are stored in a local temporary file whose location is controlled by the flag ```--temp-dir```.
-Later, when the file is closed or fsync'd, Cloud Storage FUSE writes the contents of the local file back to Cloud Storage as a new object generation.
+For modifications to existing file objects, Cloud Storage FUSE downloads the entire backing object's contents from Cloud Storage.
+The contents are stored in a local temporary file (temp-file for short) whose location is controlled by the flag ```--temp-dir```.
+Later, when the file is closed or fsync'd, Cloud Storage FUSE writes the contents of the local file back to Cloud Storage as a new object generation, and deletes temp-file.
 Modifying even a single bit of an object results in the full re-upload of the object.
 The exception is if an append is done to the end of a file, where the original file is at least 2MB, then only the appended content is uploaded.